Cazaimi/boot-github-shell-win/README.md

 ## Set up

 1. Either download or clone this repo
-2. Edit `boot.sh` and change the location on line #5 to the path where your github private key is located.
+2. Run `boot.sh` with location of ssh private key as argument
 3. Copy the path to the `boot.sh` file by
    1. `cd boot-github-shell-win`
    2. Copy output of `pwd`